-19.5.
+20.5.
 If there is a general disturbance in any part of the meeting room open to the public, the Chair may call for that part to be cleared.

-20. Suspension of Procedure Rules
+21. Suspension of Procedure Rules

-20.1.
+- 21.1.
 All of these procedure rules except those provided for in statute may be suspended by motion on notice or without notice.
-Suspension can only be for the duration of the meeting and requires a two-thirds majority of those present and voting.

-21. Photography, Audio/Visual recording of Meetings and Blogging/Tweeting

-21.1.
-Please see Transparency Rules Forward Plan and Key Decisions (see Chapter 6 - Transparency Rules, Forward Plan and Key Decisions)
+Suspension can only be for the duration of the meeting and requires a two-thirds majority of those present and voting. - 21.2.
+The Protocol on the Webcasting of Meetings which forms Annex 2 to this Chapter shall apply to the webcasting of the meetings of the Combined Authority and its committees. - 22.
+Photography, Audio/Visual recording of Meetings and Blogging/Tweeting - 22.1.
+Please see Transparency Rules Forward Plan and Key Decisions (see Chapter 6 Transparency Rules, Forward Plan and Key Decisions)